TOC Digital Speech and Debate Series 1

 In terns of judging-I always view debate through the lens of a solid analytical argument, just like I would in my classroom.
 I need a cohesive argument, solid support, analytics, and a breakdown of why your argument is superior to your opponents’ argument.
 An “A” debate should look like an “A” paper.

-Two things I don’t like to hear are extremely fast talking and cards that don’t support their tags.
+Two other things I don’t like to hear are extremely fast talking and cards that don’t support their tags.
 It’s great that you got through a lot of evidence and tried to put a lot of things on the flow sheet, but if you are only reading a sentence or two from each card and it doesn’t add up, it’s not a real argument.
 I need depth.
 I need CLASH.

 I am really against fast reading.
 If you words are jumbling together and I can't make it out, it's not going on my flow.
 If I can't make out what you are saying, I am going to give you a "clear."
 If it continues, I'll give you a second one.
 Beyond that, I will disregard it if I can't make it out.